mahabalaraju/system-design-notes/basics/02-Caching.md

 can be cached in the user’s browser.

 **Benefit:**
-Reduces repeated network calls.
+- Reduces repeated network calls.
+- Improves page load speed
+- Saves bandwidth

 ---

 ### 4) CDN Cache
-Content Delivery Networks cache content closer to the user geographically.
+Content Delivery Networks cache content closer to the user geographically using **edge servers**.

 **Examples:**
 - images